-In a similar case, the State of New York did not even challenge a district court order striking down under the Commerce Clause a prohibition on the pass-through of opioid taxes to New York consumers.
+In a related case, the State of New York did not even challenge a district court order striking down under the dormant Commerce Clause a prohibition on the passthrough of opioid taxes to New York consumers.
 Healthcare Distrib.
 All. v.
 Zucker, 353 F. Supp.
 3d 235, 262 (S.D.N.Y.
 2018), rev'd in part on other grounds sub nom., Ass'n for Accessible Meds. v.
 James, 974 F.3d 216 (2d Cir.
 2020).
-The district court reasoned that "New York opioid customers would be protected from any price increases in their purchases," and "out-of-state drug purchasers, with no representation in New York's legislature or executive, would bear the cost of New York's policy program.
-This shifting of burdens and benefits is antithetical to the idea of intra-national free trade and demonstrates why the Dormant Commerce Cause exists . . . ."
-Id. at 262 (internal quotation marks and citation omitted).
-This Court noted that New York did not challenge the invalidation of the cost-pass-through prohibition, James, 974 F.3d at 228, and on remand the district court noted that the prohibition remains "constitutionally invalid."
-2021 WL 12103902, at \2 (S.D.N.Y.
+The Southern District of New York reasoned that "New York opioid customers would be protected from any price increases in their purchases," and "out-of-state drug purchasers, with no representation in New York's legislature or executive, would bear the cost of New York's policy program."
+Id.
+The Drug Price Cap similarly shields distributors' Connecticut customers from price increases based on manufacturers' increases in WAC and forces consumers in other states to bear the costs.
+The Southern District opined that "[t]his shifting of burdens and benefits is antithetical to the idea of intra-national free trade and demonstrates why the Dormant Commerce Cause exists."
+Id.
+On appeal, this Court noted that New York did not challenge the invalidation of the opioid tax cost-pass-through prohibition, James, 974 F.3d at 228, and on remand the district court noted that the prohibition remained "constitutionally invalid."
+Healthcare Distrib.
+All. v.
+Zucker, Nos.
+18 Civ.
+6168 (KPF), 18 Civ.
+8180 (KPF), 18 Civ.
+9830 (KPF), 2021 WL 12103902, at 2 (S.D.N.Y.
 Oct.
-20, 2021).
+20, 2021); see also Brown & Williamson, 320 F.3d at 208 ("Discrimination against commerce itself occurs when a statute . . . shifts the costs of regulation onto other states, permitting in-state lawmakers to avoid the costs of their political decisions."); Sorrell, 272 F.3d at 108 (Commerce Clause meant to preclude laws whose "costs will fall in some measure on the residents of other political jurisdictions").

-The District Court below did not deny the risk that the Drug Price Cap could force consumers in other states to absorb costs not borne by Connecticut consumers.
+The District Court below did not deny that the Drug Price Cap risks forcing consumers in other states to absorb costs not borne by Connecticut consumers.
 Indeed, the District Court acknowledged that distributors could respond to the Drug Price Cap by selling covered drugs in other states at prices "higher than the Reference Price."
-A018.
-Rather than contend with the Cap's cost-shifting effects, the District Court reasoned that the Cap "does not mandate that HDA's members sell identified drugs in Connecticut at prices lower than anywhere else."
-Id.
-But the mandate is a matter of simple economics.
+(A141).
+Rather than contend with the Cap's impermissible cost-shifting impact, the District Court reasoned that the Cap "does not mandate that HDA's members sell identified drugs in Connecticut at prices lower than anywhere else."
+(Id.).
+But the Drug Price Cap mandates exactly that.
+It requires distributors to sell covered drugs in Connecticut at a discount to the WAC price prevailing nationally.
+And simple economics dictate that the mandate will burden consumers outside Connecticut.
 Distributors purchasing drugs at WAC and selling them in Connecticut at the artificially low reference price will lose revenue on every Connecticut transaction.
 The Cap will necessarily require consumers in other states to bear a greater burden, just as the New York prohibition on the pass-through of opioid taxes did.
+See Zucker, 353 F. Supp.
+3d at 262.